 When reloading the config file, the buildmaster will endeavor to change as little as possible about the running system.
 For example, although old status targets may be shut down and new ones started up, any status targets that were not changed since the last time the config file was read will be left running and untouched.
 Likewise any Builders which have not been changed will be left running.
-If a Builder is modified (say, the build process is changed) while a Build is currently running, that Build will keep running with the old process until it completes.
-Any previously queued Builds (or Builds which get queued after the reconfig) will use the new process.
+If a Builder is modified (say, the build command is changed), this change will apply only for new Builds.
+Any existing build that is currently running or was already queued will be allowed to finish using the old configuration.